Students outside the EU/EEA

 Who is entitled to reimbursement for healthcare services?

-To ensure you are a member, read more about this at NAV's website (in Norwegian).
+To ensure you are a member, read more about membership in the Norwegian National Insurance Scheme at Nav's website.

 You are not considered a full-time student if you intend to study for the examen philosophicum or examen facultatum overseas and take the exam in Norway, or if you intend to study at a Norwegian educational institution via the Internet.
 Therefore, the same rules that apply for tourists also apply for you.
+Read about being a tourist outside the EU/EEA

 Confirmation of healthcare entitlements